PredixDev/MobileExample-WebApp-OfflineAuthentication/README.md

          }
     }

 Note "starter" and "offline" entries.
 The "starter" you may be familiar with from other examples.
-It defines the main webapp that the system starts after authentication.
+It defines the main web app that the system starts after authentication.

 The "offline" entry specifies the webapp that is responsible for offline authentication.

 ### The Offline webapp

-The webapp.json file for the offline-login webapp in this example is:
+The webapp.json file for the offline-login web app in this example is:

     {
       "name": "offline-login",